 In order to be successful in anything you need systems and tools.
 These systems and tools make up the framework of how you can set and accomplish your goals.

 Most of the tools and resources found here are completely free.
 For those that aren’t some may contain affiliate links.
-If you use them, I’ll get a small commission with no extra cost to you.
-I recommend these resources because I have personally used them and find value in them.
+If you use them, I’ll get a small commission at no extra cost to you.
+I recommend these resources because I have personally used them and found value in them.
 Do not feel that what I think works is the end all be all.
-I suggest to you all to find tools that work for you the best because that is what matters most.
+I suggest you all find tools that work for you the best because that is what matters most.

 Notion is one of the most versatile, powerful, and all-encompassing apps I’ve ever had the privilege to use.
 This product is a note-taking app, calendar, routine, task, and project management app built all into one.
 There are endless possibilities when it comes to Notion and this is my #1 recommendation for a tool to improve your productivity.
 I manage my life with this app.